Improbable Bigrams Expose Vulnerabilities of Incomplete Tokens in Byte-Level Tokenizers: Limitations

 This work provides evidence to suggest the fragility of incomplete tokens.
 We assess phrase-level hallucinations as a proxy for larger potential harms of model misbehavior.
 We limit our investigations to phrase-level hallucinations, rather than factual hallucinations.
 While we occasionally observe that the models confidently assert incorrect explanations about what is likely non-existent terminology, this was not possible to evaluate systematically.
 One reason is that the tested phrases contain scripts spanning many languages beyond the expertise of the authors.
 Another is that the baseline levels of factual hallucination when asked about \textit{ordinary} terms in low-resource languages are already very high.
 In pilot experiments, we found that even models with high conversational fluency often make mistakes in explaining non-existent terms.

 Our findings on improbable bigrams causing hallucinations were consistent in all 5 models.
 However, our secondary experiment on alternate tokenization did not cause improvements for the Cohere Command-R model.
-We hypothesize that the training of the tokens may have been different due to the model's significantly larger vocabulary size, which is approximately double the other studied models.
-However, a more detailed investigation to verify this is left to future work.
-There is a possibility that these findings may be influenced by other unknown dependencies relating to tokenizer parameters and training parameters.
+It is difficult to isolate which design choices of the model contributes to this effect.
+One hypothesis is that the model's significantly larger vocabulary size, which is approximately double the other studied models, may have impacted token training.
+We have also conducted an analysis on the languages of the incomplete bigrams as a possible explanation, but found it inconclusive.
+A more detailed investigation is left to future work.
+There is a possibility that these findings may be influenced by other unknown and undocumented dependencies relating to tokenizer parameters, training parameters, and training data.